chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-plateau-instability/rayleigh-plateau-instability.rst

 Surface tension is renowned for its stabilizing effects, yet it also serves a disruptive role in various applications, such as inkjet printing.
 There, the surface tension plays a pivotal role in breaking up the continuous inkjet into droplets, governed by the destabilizing mechanism on the interface between the air and the ink known as the Rayleigh-Plateau instability.

-In this example the Rayleigh-Plateau instability is simulated through a continuous glycerol jet that undergoes a perturbation a of different excitation amplitudes.
+In this example the Rayleigh-Plateau instability is simulated through a continuous glycerol jet that undergoes a perturbation of different excitation amplitudes.
 The velocity imposed at the jet inlet takes the following form:

 .. math::
   u_\mathrm{inlet} = U \left[1+\delta_0 \sin{\left(2 \mathrm{\pi} f t \right)}\right] = U \left[1+\delta_0 \sin{\left(\frac{\kappa U t}{R_\mathrm{inlet}}\right)}\right]